mousepawmedia/devdocs/source/guides/contrib.rst

 updating them as appropriate.

-Finally, sit back and relax, knowing you've made a valuable contribution to MousePaw Games!
+Finally, sit back and relax, knowing you've made a valuable contribution to MousePaw Media!
 (When you're done relaxing, feel free to start a new set of changes.)